itssherlockholmeshere/Sample-C-Programs/README.md

 # Sample-C-Programs
-This is a test repository for sample C++ programs for Hackoctoberfest 2021
+This is a test repository for sample C++ programs for Hacktoberfest 2021